strategic objective

 Progress Update

-Council continues to advance integrated place-based planning and promote housing diversity through the ongoing assessment of planning permit applications and the implementation of Planning Scheme Amendments.
+Council continued to advance integrated place-based planning and promote housing diversity through the ongoing assessment of planning permit applications and the implementation of Planning Scheme Amendments.

 These actions ensure alignment with strategic objectives and support sustainable growth across the municipality.